raspberrypilearning/getting-started-scratch/en/step_8.md

 + When you `play sound until done`{:class="block3sound"}, the sound will play all the way through.
 The next line of code in the script will not run until the sound has finished playing.

-+ When you `start sound`{:class="block3sound"}, the sound will play but the next block will run immediately and will not wait for the sound to finish playing first.
++ When you `start sound`{:class="block3sound"}, the sound will play, but the next block will run immediately and will not wait for the sound to finish playing first.

 This means that if you had a series of `start sound`{:class="block3sound"} blocks, the sounds would all play almost at the same time, layered on top of each other.
 The effect can be interesting and sometimes messy.